 An exciting part of the European Industry & Energy Summit is the Dragons’ Den of Transition.
 The energy transition needs innovation to keep sustainable energy and feedstock reliable and affordable.
 Some ground breaking innovations just need a little push to flourish.
 The closing of the Summit will therefore provide a stage to dragons who can support innovations that accelerate the transition.

-Dragon’s Den of Transition is a new part of the Summit.
-The organization wants to provide a stage for hopeful innovations in the field of European industrial transformation and also help them along the way.
+With the Dragon’s Den of Transition the organization wants to provide a stage for hopeful innovations in the field of European industrial transformation and also help them along the way.
 These are innovations from start-ups, for example, that could use a boost to reach maturity.
 The need can be financial, but also support in the areas of marketing, networking, entrepreneurship, business development and more.
 That is the role of the dragons.

-Wednesday afternoon December 8, a number of selected companies can pitch their sustainable innovations to four Dragons, representatives of incubators, ventures and equity funds and governments.
+During the European Industry and Energy summit a number of selected companies pitch their sustainable innovations to Dragons, representatives of incubators, ventures and equity funds and governments.
 It is up to the dragons to get the attention of the innovators, make contacts or even financial offers.

-Please meet the innovators that pitched during the Dragons’ Den of Transition.
-Deepbranch, Metalot, DOPS, BioCore, REDStack and SpectX.
+Please meet the innovators that pitched during the Dragons’ Den of Transition in 2022 and 2021.